stsievert/dask-ml/docs/source/hyper-parameter-search.rst

 - :ref:`Works well with Dask collections <works-with-dask-collections>`.
 Dask arrays, dataframes, and delayed can be passed to ``fit``.

+- :ref:`Adaptive algorithms <hyperband>` that treat training time as a scarce resource.
+The adaptive algorithms we have chosen to implement are state-of-the-art and return models with the best score possible given the amount of computation desired.

 - :ref:`Avoid repeated work <avoid-repeated-work>`.
 Candidate estimators with identical parameters and inputs will only be fit once.
 For composite-estimators such as ``Pipeline`` this can be significantly more